 The Compensation Committee is responsible for establishing and administering our policies governing the compensation for our executive officers.
 The Compensation Committee is composed entirely of independent directors within the meaning of applicable SEC and Nasdaq rules.
 The Compensation Committee's responsibilities and duties are outlined in detail in the Compensation Committee charter, which is available on our website at www.mannkindcorp.com.
 A primary responsibility of the Compensation Committee is to make recommendations regarding the compensation for our executive officers, including the determination and confirmation of annual corporate goal achievement for purposes of awarding bonuses, to the full Board of Directors for its approval.
 As part of this process, the Compensation Committee has historically invited our Chief Executive Officer to attend Compensation Committee meetings or portions thereof to obtain his insight and guidance, though the Chief Executive Officer is not a member of the Compensation Committee.
-The Compensation Committee engages outside consulting firms to assist in developing compensation levels and practices and to provide external market data.
 The Compensation Committee engaged Mercer LLC to benchmark the compensation levels of six executive positions relative to a group of peer companies for fiscal year 2015 compensation.
-The Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and NASDAQ, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.
-The Compensation Committee conducted an independence assessment with respect to Mercer's role in recommending or determining the amount and form of execution compensation for fiscal year ended December 31, 2015 and considered the required six factors.
-Af
+The Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or dviser to the Compensation Committee, other than in-house legal counsel and other atviser, prescribed by the SEC and NASDAQ, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.
+The Compensation Committee conducted an independence assessment with respect to Mercer's role in recommending or determining the amount and form of execution compensation for the fiscal year ended December 31, 2015 and considered the required six factors.
+After conducting this assessment, the Compensation Committee concluded that Mercer's role in recommending or determining the amount and form of execution compensation for the fiscal year ended December 31, 2015 did not raise a